latinos/LatinoTrees/AnalysisStep/test/README.md

                     doMuonIsoId=True \
                     maxEvents=200

-To add LHE information:
+To add LHE information.

                     doLHE=True

-To add GEN information like `genjets` or `genleptons`:
+To add GEN information like `genjets` or `genleptons`.

                     doGen=True